 Bring an extra outfit in case you are not sure what to wear.
 A good photographer should be able to answer this ahead of time (assuming you choose a good one).

-How Do I Make My Headshot Stand Out, How Do I Make My Headshot Look Professional, How Can I Make My Headshot More Professional?
+How Do I Make My Headshot Stand Out, Look Professional?

 Hire someone who knows what they are doing.
 Most people are biased about their looks or lack self-awareness.
 Even if you are unbiased, taking your own headshot can be stressful, trust me, even professional photographers get other professional photographers to take their headshots.